nicolasochem/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ```

-## Step 2) Create a signing message
+### Step 2.
+Create a signing message

-1. [SHA3_256][sha3] hash bytes of string "APTOS::RawTransaction"
+1. [SHA3_256][sha3] hash bytes of string `APTOS::RawTransaction`.
-2. Bytes of BCS serialized RawTransaction
+2. Bytes of BCS serialized RawTransaction.
-3. Concat the prefix and BCS bytes
+3. Concat the prefix and BCS bytes.

 ```typescript